Woorim Beach sand back-passing trial

 3. Sand intake pipes

-4. 2 km sand transfer pipe
+4. 2 kilometre sand transfer pipe

 5. Optional sand placement outlets